Bug report #17185

 is not a new added geometry that is discarded, but a chunk of an existing geometry (split with the split features tool) that is lost.

-#6 Updated by Jürgen Fischer about 7 years ago
+#6 Updated by Jürgen Fischer over 7 years ago

 Giovanni Manghi wrote: